Price Differentiation for Communication Networks: Partial Price Differentiation under Complete Information

 \section{Partial Price Differentiation under Complete Information}

-As we discussed in last section, the complete price differentiation scheme may be too complicated to implement.
-However, the single pricing scheme may suffer a considerable revenue loss.
+For a service provider facing thousands of user types, it is often impractical to design a price choice for each user type.
+The reasons behind this, as discussed in \cite{valancius2011many}, are mainly high system overheads and customers' aversion.
+However, as we have shown in Sec.~\ref{sec:single_price}, the single pricing scheme may suffer a considerable revenue loss.
 How to achieve a good tradeoff between the implementational complexity and the total revenue?
-In reality, we usually see that the SP provide only a few pricing plans for the entire users population; we term it as the \emph{partial price differentiation} scheme.
-In this section, we will answer the following question: if the SP is constrained to maintain a limited number of prices, $p^1,\dots,p^J$, $J\le I$, then what is the optimal pricing strategy and the maximum revenue?
+In reality, we usually see that the service provider offers only a few pricing plans for the entire users population; we term it as the \emph{partial price differentiation} scheme.
+In this section, we will answer the following question: if the service provider is constrained to maintain a limited number of prices, $p^1,\dots,p^J$, $J\le I$, then what is the optimal pricing strategy and the maximum revenue?
 Concretely, the Partial Price differentiation ($PP$) problem is formulated as follows.